 “Cut steel, a jewelry material mentioned as early as the Elizabethan era, was produced in quantity by the middle of the eighteenth century.
 A steel jewel consisted of a shaped back plate which was pierced with as many holes as the design required, and into each of faceted mild steel stud was riveted.
 Such studs could be worked and polished easily, and mini 18th century examples have as many as 15 facets.”
 (22)

 While it may initially have simply been a cheaper substitute for diamonds and marcasite, cut-steel jewelry became popular in its own right.
-Isabel Parreño y Arce, Marquesa de Llano in figure 13 wears large girandole earrings and a triple-tiered necklace, all of cut steel, to accessorize her already rich and glittering attire.
-This sitter’s multiple strands of pearls may also be a hint to her location; the necklace of choice for the most fashionable of European women around this time was of gems or paste jewels (Fig. 8).
-Pearls are more common – almost ubiquitous – in New Spanish portraits because they were “plentiful in the Caribbean and the Sea of Cortés” and very much in the “New Hispanic taste”; to the point that even some enslaved women in Mexico were able to purchase pearl necklaces of their own (Gámez 39,183, 220, 257).
-Both Dominican women in figure 14 are wearing multi-strand pearl necklaces, despite being out and about and not dressed in formal European styles.
+Isabel Parreño y Arce, Marquesa de Llano in figure 12 wears large girandole earrings and a triple-tiered necklace, all of cut steel, to accessorize her already rich and glittering attire.
+This sitter’s multiple strands of pearls were often the necklace of choice for the most fashionable of European women (Figs. 4,7) even Marie-Antoinette made the switch to pearls in the 1780s.
+Even women in the colonized portions of the Caribbean enjoyed multi-strand pearl jewelry (Fig. 13).

 - “1729 | Mrs. Francis Brinley and Her Son Francis.”
 The Metropolitan Museum of Art. https://www.metmuseum.org/art/collection/search/12602